2022 Toyota Sequoia Trim Levels, Configurations & Comparisons.

 Likewise, the safety components on the TRD Sport are the same as those found on the SR5.
 There's an array of driver-assist technologies that are ready to take action on behalf of the driver, and blind spot monitoring and rear cross-traffic alert are both standard.

-Compare the 2022 Toyota Sequoia TRD Sport vs Limited Trim Levels.
+Compare the TRD Sport vs Limited Trims.
 What is the difference?

 One of the major ways in which the exterior of the Limited has been enhanced has to do with its liftgate.
 It has a power-operated liftgate with jam protection; this can be convenient to use when loaded down with gear.